Yong Seung Cho: Awards and honors

 Ewha Womans University and its alumni association recognized his works and scholarly results by conferring "Ewha Academic Award" in 2014, and this award is given only one professor in the year 2014 (left, President of Ewha Kim Sun-wook and right, Professor Yong Seung Cho, 2014/05/30).

 Personal life

 Cho married Su Nam (Kim) Cho, in January 1980.
-They had two sons together: Hyunbae Cho and Ihnbae Cho.
+They had two sons together.